sayanalokesh/TravelMemory/README.md

     "featured": true
 }
 ```
-Steps to Deploy an application in both Frontend and Backend
+Steps to Deploy an application and establish a connection between Frontend, Backend, and the database.

+Configuring Mongo DB

+1. Need to open the cloud Mongo DB website and create a new cluster.
+For a free account, we have the option to create one free cluster.
+2. To create a cluster, we need to click on Create and select Shared, then select Cluster Details add the name of the cluster, and click on Create a cluster.
+3. Click on the cluster name and click on Connect.
+A tab will open, Click on compass, and select I have MongoDB compass installed, Copy the connection string link and paste the same link in the backend that is in the .env file.

 Creating an Instance and configuring a database
-1. Create 2 instances with the same VPC, while creating an instance, we need to select 2 instances.
+1. Create 2 instances with the same VPC, while creating an instance, we must select 2 instances so that the same security group will apply to both instances.
 2. Open the MongoDB website in the browser and create a new cluster named travelmemory.
 3. We have created a username and password for the connection part.
 4. Keep the copied db link and use this in the frontend application.